CSenshi/memcached-fuse-filesystem/Readme.md

     2). **Random Acces Memory :**

     Every chunk operation in this file system in in o(1). each chunk is indexed using file name and saved in the memcached as follows : "$(index_of_chunk)$(file_full_path)"

     Example:

     We create file named test.txt inside directory dir1. full path would be : /dir1/test.txt
     now imagine this file's size is 1 GB. and we want to access nth byte we just calculate index knowing that each chunk contains daa of DATA_SIZE bytes: index = n / DATA_SIZE
     needed chunk key = "$(index)/dir1/test.txt"

+    3).**Saving Data (Xattr)**

+    problem here was to save data without delimiters and using as small space as possible.
+This solution was inspired from DNS protocol, which sends data as follows: first it writes how many bytes should you read. and then that number of bytes. after that again how many bytes you want and so on...

+    Example:

+    We want to save data {key:value} we would save in chunk next thing ``3key5value``

+    but as you might have thought this would not work for strings which have more than 10 bytes.
+So I decided to create unique saving and created constant length number, so {key:value} would be saved as ```003key005value```